 Macro security settings and their effects

 The following list summarizes the various macro security settings.
-Under all settings, if antivirus software that works with 2007 Microsoft Office system is installed and the workbook contains macros, the workbook is scanned for known viruses before it is opened.
+Under all settings, if antivirus software that works with Microsoft Office 2010 is installed and the workbook contains macros, the workbook is scanned for known viruses before it is opened.

 - Disable all macros without notification Click this option if you don't trust macros.
 All macros in documents and security alerts about macros are disabled.
 If there are documents that contain unsigned macros that you do trust, you can put those documents into a trusted location.
 Documents in trusted locations are allowed to run without being checked by the Trust Center security system.

 - Disable all macros with notification This is the default setting.
 Click this option if you want macros to be disabled, but you want to get security alerts if there are macros present.
 This way, you can choose when to enable those macros on a case by case basis.